The BIST way

 Introducing Key Stages 1 and 2

-At BIST Primary School, we have created a learning environment that is lively, fun and challenging, with a classroom atmosphere that generates a real enthusiasm for learning.
 Our aim is to build a strong foundation, not just in the academic sense, but also to further the creative and moral development of children.

 Growing through learning